 Recombinant Rhesus PD-1/PDCD1 Protein (Catalog#90305-K08H)

-This antibody was produced from a hybridoma resulting from the fusion of a mouse myeloma with B cells obtained from a mouse immunized with purified, recombinant Rhesus PD-1/PDCD1 ( Catalog#90305-K08H; NP_001107830.1; Met1-Gln167).
-The IgG fraction of the cell culture supernatant was purified by Protein A affinity chromatography.
+This antibody was produced from a hybridoma resulting from the fusion of a mouse myeloma with B cells obtained from a mouse immunized with purified, recombinant Rhesus PD-1/PDCD1 ( Catalog#90305-K08H; NP_001107830.1; Met1-Gln167) and conjugated with FITC under optimum conditions, the unreacted FITC was removed.

 Monoclonal Mouse IgG1 Clone #35